Scalingo/documentation/src/_posts/databases/postgresql/2000-01-01-timescaledb.md

 ### Understanding Downsampling

-Downsampling consists in reducing the amount of data by compressing the old values.
+Downsampling consists in decreasing the size of a dataset by selecting a subset of the data at a reduced granularity compared to the original.
+The resulting dataset has a much lower size, but still keeps its accuracy.
+This process allows for easier analysis, storage, or computation.

 To better understang the concept and benefits, we provide an example below.
 This example is based on [TimescaleDB® official documentation](https://docs.timescale.com/timescaledb/latest/how-to-guides/user-defined-actions/example-downsample-and-compress/#downsample-and-compress).